Top 10 Project Management Software for Designers (2026)

 SOURCE: BASECAMP

-Businesses with complex projects that could benefit from a complete picture of their creative project development would do well to consider more comprehensive project management systems instead.
+Businesses with complex projects that could benefit from a complete picture of their creative project development would do well to consider more comprehensive project management systems instead – you can check out our Hive alternative guide to learn more or go through the list of the top Basecamp alternatives.

-3. ClickUp – A Creative Management Software Solution with Advanced Features
+3. ClickUp – A Creative Work Management Tool with Advanced Features

 • Create a customizable interface with widgets